Smogna/Blackjack-Game/README.md

 The packages we used consist of:

 # How to use
-Download the folder, find 'Blackjack Trainer.exe', and run
+Download the folder, find 'Blackjack GTO Trainer.exe', and run